Battle of Tannenberg Line: Finale

 By 2 August, the 2nd Shock Army had re-deployed and assaulted, using the same tactics as previously.
-The men of Nederland who survived the artillery bombardment, retreated down the slopes of the Grenadier Hill pursued by the Soviet units.
+The men of Nederland who survived the artillery bombardment, retreated down the slopes of Grenadier Hill pursued by the Soviet units.
 In Steiner's memoirs, the intensity of the fire and the nature of the battles reminded him of the Battle of Verdun.
-When the artillery barrage ended, the freshly drafted II.Battalion, Waffen-Grenadier-Regiment der SS 46 (2nd Estonian) returned fire after inflicting severe casualties on the assaulting Soviets and counterattacked, reclaiming the Grenadier Hill.
+When the artillery barrage ended, the freshly drafted II.Battalion, Waffen-Grenadier-Regiment der SS 46 (2nd Estonian) returned fire after inflicting severe casualties on the assaulting Soviets and counterattacked, reclaiming Grenadier Hill.
 Soviet tanks broke through in the southeastern section of the front.

 On 3 August, the Soviets made a stronger attempt with the preparatory artillery fire of 25,000–30,000 shells reaching the level of the attack of 29 July.
 The fire caused heavy casualties, while a part of the defenders left their positions.
 Eleven Soviet rifle divisions and four tank regiments tried to spread their attack along the front.
-However, the main weight of the impending attack tended to be at the Grenadier Hill once more.
+However, the main weight of the impending attack tended to be at Grenadier Hill once more.
 The German artillery noticed the concentration of the Soviet forces, and launched their rocket fire, inflicting numerous casualties on the Soviet infantry and tanks before the beginning of the attack.
 As the German artillery fire did not dent the Soviet superiority in manpower, the Soviet attack began as scheduled.
-The 110th Rifle Corps assaulting the Grenadier Hill found themselves in the middle of cross-fire from the remnants of the I.Battalion, 2nd Estonian Regiment.
-As the commanders of the rifle corps erroneously reported to army headquarters on the capture of the Grenadier Hill, the artillery fire was lifted.
+The 110th Rifle Corps assaulting Grenadier Hill found themselves in the middle of cross-fire from the remnants of the I.Battalion, 2nd Estonian Regiment.
+As the commanders of the rifle corps erroneously reported to army headquarters on the capture of Grenadier Hill, the artillery fire was lifted.
 The Estonians counterattacked and cleared the hill.

 In a similar fashion, the Soviets made two more attacks on 3 August.
 Each of them began with a massive artillery barrage and ended with a German counterattack, restoring the previous positions.
 Overall on 3 August, twenty Soviet tanks were destroyed.
 The Soviet attacks from 4 to 6 August were weaker; on 4 August, eleven tanks were destroyed, and seven more on 5 August.
 During the night before 6 August, six tanks were knocked out.
 On 10 August, the war council of the Leningrad Front ordered the termination of the offensive and switch strictly to defense.
 The Soviets reduced their operations to patrol activities with occasional attacks.
 The defenders used this respite to rotate several exhausted units out of the line for a few days for rest and refit, and to strengthen their positions.
 Until mid-September, the front stayed quiet.